damolinx/vscode-tracciatto/README.md

 - Modify the default maximum length of inspected strings ([ref](https://github.com/ruby/debug/blob/95997c297acd7adc20be81b52d2d1405805671d2/lib/debug/server_dap.rb#L779))
 - Emulate **Set Value** support for the **Watch** and similar views ([ref](https://github.com/ruby/debug/blob/95997c297acd7adc20be81b52d2d1405805671d2/lib/debug/server_dap.rb#L172))

 This is **not a fork** of the [VS Code Ruby rdbg Debugger](https://github.com/ruby/vscode-rdbg) extension.
-That extension has been incredibly valuable in my daily work and has been greatly appreciated.
+That extension has been incredibly valuable in my daily work and is greatly appreciated.
 While its implementation has been referenced, Tracciatto follows a distinct design philosophy.
 This is evident in the code, and several requested features have naturally emerged due to this design or have been straightforward to implement.

 Development tends to favor the attach-based debugging scenario because it’s the one I use daily.
 Feedback on other scenarios is always welcome.